rheatin/rheatin.github.io/blog/2022-08-01-install-openwrt-in-pve-with-lxc/2022-08-01-install-openwrt-in-pve-with-lxc.md

 /etc/init.d/firewall restart
 ```

-### Start surfing on the Internet
+## Start surfing on the Internet

+**🎉Congratulations!**
-🎉Now, you may already have Internet access.
-You can add further configuration such as installing plugins, adjusting your settings in web interface at http://192.168.1.5
+Now, you may already have Internet access.
+You can add further configuration such as installing plugins, adjusting your settings with web interface at http://192.168.1.5